remotelock/react-week-scheduler/README.md

 - Touch Events
 - [CSS containement](https://developers.google.com/web/updates/2016/06/css-containment) (optional)

+### Mobile Browser Support

+Touch events are handled properly, with a 300ms delay on the initial touch start event to allow for scrolling.

+The component should work fine on any modern mobile browser.
+However, due to lack of support for `touch-action: none` on iOS Safari, dragging or resizing time blocks may not work very well.

 ## Known Issues

 - Resizing time blocks does not currently work on Firefox.